MicrosoftDocs/well-architected/well-architected/iot/iot-security.md

 ## Ingestion and communication layer

 Data that's ingested into the IoT solution should be protected with the guidance in the [Azure Well-Architected Framework security pillar](../security/overview.md).
 Additionally, for IoT solutions it's critical to ensure that communication from the device to the cloud is secure and encrypted using the latest TLS standards.

-Protect data on devices.
-If data at rest is stored on devices, use standard encryption algorithms to encrypt the data.

-Make sure devices are protected physically.
-Turn off or disable any device features that aren't needed, such as physical USB or UART ports, or WiFi or Bluetooth connectivity.
-Use physical removal, covering, or blocking when necessary.

 ## Device management and modeling layer